Dr Caroline West’s guide to talking to your teenagers about consent

 Ahead of her performance at Common Threads festival in The Burren this weekend, we caught up with Ailbhe Reddy to hear about the making of her upcoming third album, and the ways in which a song’s meaning can be given over to the listener to interpret as needed.

 An artist who’s been carving out her own alt-indie-folk niche since she first arrived on the scene with her 2016 EP, Hollowed Out Sea, Ailbhe Reddy’s emotional sensitivity has made her a force to be reckoned with.
-Her debut album, Personal History, was nominated for an RTÉ Choice Music Prize, and her sophomore album, Endless Affair, released last year, asserted the artist as a lyricism with a unique ability to delve into the personal, and emerge with the universal.
+Her debut album, Personal History, was nominated for an RTÉ Choice Music Prize, and her sophomore album, Endless Affair, released last year, asserted the artist as a lyricist with a unique ability to delve into the personal and emerge with the universal.

 Currently working on her third album that’s set to be released next year, Ailbhe is travelling into The Burren this weekend to tease crowds gathered at Common Threads: A Voyage of Music & Art with some new songs.
 Taking place from 11-12 October in North Co.
 Clare, the festival also includes performances from John Francis Flynn, House Plants, and Negro Impacto.